Use of routine vital and health statistics to describe the distribution of disease in time and place and by person

 • Royal College of General Practitioners weekly returns

 Some of these data are collected routinely, on a national or regional basis, such as deaths, cancer registrations, births, fertility and infectious disease notifications.
-However the availability and quality of routine health statistics that can be utilized for epidemiological investigations may vary considerably:
+However, the availability and quality of routine health statistics that can be utilised for epidemiological investigations may vary considerably:

 • Data may be collected on a systematic and ongoing basis or only intermittently (such as in health surveys)